guardian/actions-merge-release-changes-to-protected-branch/README.md

 -   ~Write in TS~
 -   ~Add linting and all the other fun things~
 -   ~Investigate using [@vercel/ncc](https://github.com/vercel/ncc) instead of checking in node_modules~
+-   Check that the only change made in files is a version bump
+-   Approve the PR
+-   Investigate implementing the release process part
 -   Use @actions/core to do logging
 -   Take items from config object as optional inputs
 -   Provide option for the release branch?